NixOS/nixpkgs/doc/stdenv/cross-compilation.chapter.md

 `config`

 : This is a 3-, 4-, or 5- component shorthand for the platform.
 Examples of this would be `x86_64-unknown-linux-gnux32`, `aarch64-apple-darwin14`, and `mips64el-unknown-linux-muslabin32`.
-This is a standard format called the "[multiarch tuple](https://wiki.debian.org/Multiarch/Tuples)", as [pioneered by autoconf](https://www.gnu.org/software/autoconf/manual/autoconf-2.65/html_node/System-Type.html#System-Type), [disambiguated to create multiarch](https://wiki.debian.org/Multiarch/Tuples#Used_solution), and adopted by LLVM.
+This is a standard format [pioneered by autoconf](https://www.gnu.org/software/autoconf/manual/autoconf-2.65/html_node/System-Type.html#System-Type) and adopted by LLVM.
+For 32-bit arm, nixpkgs adopts the [multiarch solution](https://wiki.debian.org/Multiarch/Tuples#Used_solution) to the problem of distinguishing between `arm-*-*-*` and `armhf-*-*-*`, which are linker-incompatible due to having different calling conventions.

 In the 5-part form, this corresponds to `[cpu]-[vendor]-[os]-[libc][abi]`; note that there is no hyphen separating the `[libc]` field from the `[abi]` field.
 This format is strictly more informative than the "Nix host double", as the previous format could analogously be termed.
 This needs a better name than `config`!

-"Multiarch tuple" means exactly the same thing as "autoconf tuple" except in [two specific cases](https://wiki.debian.org/Multiarch/Tuples) dealing with 32-bit architectures:

-1. Autoconf has multiple `[cpu]` fields for 32-bit x86 systems (`i386-`, `i486-`, `i586-`, and `i686-`).
-Multiarch uses `i386-` for all of them.
-2. The 32-bit ARM ABI for systems with hardware floating point is incompatible with the ABI for systems without floating point.
-Autoconf tuples use the same tuples (`arm-*-*eabi`) for both of these ABIs; multiarch distinguishes between them as `arm-*-*eabi` and `arm-*-*eabihf`.

 This field should be *canonicalized*.
 The rules for canonicalizing a tuple are kept in the `config.sub` file in the source code for `autoconf`.
 The script is also available via the `gnu-config` package in nixpkgs.